hayesmaker/generator-rizzla/README.md

 ### Usage

 ```
-mkdir my-game-name
+mkdir your-app-name

-cd my-game-name
+cd your-app-name

 yo rizzla

+npm run build

 npm start
 ```

 Your new game will scaffold will automatically build and launch in your default browser and will hot reload whenever you save a change in the src folder

 ### Testing